What Happened

-US job openings increased to 7.6 million in April, reaching the highest level in nearly two years.
-This rise occurred despite economic concerns linked to the Iran war and a simultaneous decline in hiring.
-The figures suggest a resilience in the job market despite geopolitical and economic pressures.
+US job openings climbed to 7.6 million in April, reaching the highest figure in nearly two years.
+This increase occurred despite economic fallout and concerns linked to the Iran war.

 Key Facts